HerStory

 Background

-When Beth was three years old, she and her mother disappeared for five months.
-When they returned to the family, it was reported that Beth was so emaciated she had a hard time walking.
+When Beth was three years old, she and her mother disappeared from their hometown of Santa Cruz, CA for five months.
+When they returned, it was reported that Beth was so emaciated she had a hard time walking and “seemed to be in a nightmare.”
 What happened during that time was well documented and sealed in court records that Beth would reclaim as an adult.
 They detailed severe physical and sexual abuse, amounting to torture by her mother’s boyfriend.
-After escaping and returning to the family, Beth’s mother abandoned her and went on to live and raise a family with that boyfriend.
+After escaping and returning to the family, Beth’s mother, not done with drugs, not done with him, abandoned her and went on to raise a family with that same man.

 For a long time, Beth thought she was the common denominator.
 She was not.
+The common denominator was her parents own childhood trauma and their substance misuse as attempt to cope with the pain of their own childhoods.

 Healing